adinef/parameters-extended/README.md

 In JUnit 5, when a method annotated with `@BeforeAll` is used for creating objects used throughout the tests, the created instances need to be stored in static fields.

-To encapsulate and remove possibility of side-effect, where multiple tests may (for some reason) modify such variables, this project has been introduced.
+To encapsulate and remove possibility of side effect, where multiple tests may (for some reason) modify such variables, this project has been introduced.

 Additionally, it adds functionality of named parameters.